By Sarah Thomson

-This ordeal I have had so far with Steve Paikin is the perfect example of what happens to women who speak out on powerful media personalities.
-I was warned by many PR experts not to take part in an investigation that was controlled and paid for by TVO as the scope of the investigation could change and eliminate evidence that could damage Mr. Paikin.
+My ordeal with Steve Paikin is the perfect example of what happens to women who speak out on powerful media personalities.
+I was warned by many PR experts not to take part in an investigation that was controlled and paid for by TVO – who have a vested interest in protecting him as he brings in a large part of the donations that fund them.
+I was also warned that the the scope of the investigation could change and eliminate evidence that could damage Mr. Paikin.

 The questions I messaged to my EA were the same questions any investigative journalist would ask when piecing together an article.
 I wanted to make sure that I hadn’t inaccurately added anything to my recollection.

 Going into the investigation I thought that I was luckier than many women because I actually had a witness – my assistant – who had heard everything Paikin had said to me.
 He had served as my aid during the formal campaign period, but also during the informal wind down stage of the campaign.
 His role was to attend events, meetings and canvass beside me.
 It was not a position for a meek individual.
 He had to be strong enough to face very opinionated people, and he could hold his own quite well in policy discussions.
 He prided himself in being a strong feminist.
 This is why his decision to back-peddle on his testimony and on what he had written quite emphatically in 2010 as well as in his facebook messages to me this year was so devastating.
-I was shocked.
-I tried to figure out why he would do this to me.
-At one point I felt sorry for him.
-I wondered what could have happened to make him give up his feminism.
-I thought that perhaps he was intimidated by Paikin’s inflamed blog, and that he just needed encouragement.
-But as more time passed I began to wonder what had made this man I knew so well, completely compromise his ethics in such a way.
+I tried to figure out why he would deny what he had witnessed and subsequently written about the incident.
+I wondered what could have happened to make him give up his integrity.
+I can’t believe that he was simply intimidated by Paikin’s pompous blog, and started to wonder if TVO might have paid him off.

 That TVO and Mr. Paikin took my complaint to the public after I specifically indicated I wanted it to be kept private, is a tactic that has proven effective for protecting powerful men, but one that most corporations would not condone.
 Sexual impropriety investigations must be kept private to protect witnesses and encourage others to come forward.
 Instead, TVO allowed Mr. Paikin to come out loud and threatening over social media.
 I wasn’t protected but shamed.
 The shaming was so extreme that it made conditions unsafe for other witnesses to step forward.
 TVO, is an agency of the Ontario government and their handling of my private complaint, was disgraceful.
 CEO, Lisa De Wilde did not follow protocol, and employees might have perceived that stepping forward on Mr Paikin would lead to their own public shaming.
-Their complete disregard for protocol should be addressed by the Minister of Education, who is responsible for TVO.
+They completely disregarded the protocol set out by leading corporations across Canada.

-During the investigation we had a witness who was, at one time, an intern at TVO, she had heard rumours and was told by another employee that Mr. Paikin did this all the time.
+During the investigation we had a witness who was, at one time, an intern at TVO, she was told by another employee that Mr. Paikin did this all the time.
 The employee refused to come forward, which isn’t surprising given the public shaming TVO allowed Paikin to put me through.

 Another witness who worked at TVO for 3 years wrote an email to me: